Layout and navigation

 Small or focused apps often need no menu structures at all, because all of their actions are visible on demand in contextual toolbars or inline on content items.

-In small- and medium-sized apps, it's common for a curated set of globally-scoped actions to be visible in a “hamburger menu:” a menu that appears when clicking on a button located on the app's toolbar with the application-menu-symbolic icon.
+In small- and medium-sized apps, it's common for a curated set of globally-scoped actions to be visible in a “hamburger menu:” a menu that appears when clicking on a button located on the app's toolbar with the application-menu icon.
 Its contents are static and globally-scoped, with contextually irrelevant items disabled rather than being hidden.

 Don't put standard app and window management actions like “Quit” and “Minimize” in a hamburger menu.